scotchkorean27/showdownaiclient/README.md

 The "online" variable is a boolean that determines whether this program will be connecting to a server or running games locally.

+Due to version issues, the online version does not work, and updating it for gen 7 is not a high priority at the moment.

 ### Online mode

 For online mode, you must designate a server to connect to by changing the argument being sent in to the websocket initialization.